jcolomb/AOCFshiny/README.md

 Install
 =======
+To run the program, you first need to install one program (R) and some "packages".
+R is programming language, working similarly to the windows console.

-You need to install R on your computer: https://cran.r-project.org/
+In order to install R on your computer, follow the instructions here: https://cran.r-project.org/

-On the R console, copy and paste this code:
+Open the R application and copy and paste this code:

     install.packages(c("shiny","dplyr","readxl","shinyFiles"))

 Run
 ===

-Please install R and run the command:
+Open the R application and copy and paste this code:

     library(shiny)
     shiny::runGitHub('Viewer-file-concatenator', 'jcolomb')

-This app will be copied on your computer and run locally.
-Since it is based on shinyFiles, it must be run on the computer which can read the data files.
+your browser should start, running the application.
+The app utilisation should be quite self-explanatory.